redpanda-data/connect/resources/docs/outputs/README.md

 ## `stdout`

 The stdout output type prints messages to stdout.
-Single part messages are printed with a line separator '\n'.
-Multipart messages are written with each part line separated, with the final part followed by two line separators, e.g. a multipart message [ "foo", "bar", "baz" ] would be written as:
+Single part messages are printed with a delimiter (defaults to '\n' if left empty).
+Multipart messages are written with each part delimited, with the final part followed by two delimiters, e.g. a multipart message [ "foo", "bar", "baz" ] would be written
+as:

 foo\n
 bar\n
 baz\n\n

-You can alternatively specify a custom delimiter that will follow the same rules as '\n' above.

 ## `zmq4`